 Boney James’ personal relationship with music has never been anything but solid.
 Picking up the sax at age 10 in his native New Rochelle, New York, “I immediately loved it, and it pretty quickly became my favorite hobby.”

-By the time he entered his teens, James was gigging with bands, and he turned pro at 19.
-He apprenticed as a sideman for artists like Morris Day and the Isley Brothers, picking up pointers on how to present himself onstage and off, and didn’t cut his first album under his own name until he was 30.
-The independently released Trust led immediately to a major label deal and a string of increasingly successful recordings and live dates.
+By the time he entered his teens, James was already gigging with bands, and he turned pro at 19.
+He apprenticed as a sideman for artists like Morris Day and the Isley Brothers, touring and doing sessions for seven years before cutting his first solo album in 1992.
+The independently released Trust led immediately to a major label deal and a string of increasingly successful recordings and nonstop touring.

 Now a four-time GRAMMY nominee with four RIAA Gold records and career sales topping three million units, James continues to defy genres; A two time NAACP Award nominee, a Soul Train Award winner and named one of the Top 3 Billboard Contemporary Jazz Artists of the Decade.